Information-theoretic interpretation of quantum formalism: General systems

-\begin{definition}[Forms of entropy]~\\ - The entropy of the working distribution $w_\Lambda$ in a particular chart is the \emph{chart entropy} $S_w=\mathbb{H}(\Omega)$.\\ - The entropy of the contextual distribution in a particular chart is the \emph{simplicial entropy} $S_\mu=\mathbb{H}(\Sigma_\mu)$.\\ - The entropy of the information manifold is the \emph{von Neumann entropy} $S_\lambda=S(\rho_\Lambda)=\mathbb{H}(\Sigma_\lambda)$. \end{definition} The von Neumann entropy $S(\rho_\Lambda)$ is invariant by a unitary channel and can be regarded as the global \enquote{manifold entropy} while the chart entropy $S_w$ and the simplicial entropy $S_\mu$ are chart-dependent by definition.
-In the canonical chart, the three distributions are identical and therefore the entropies are identical as well. \begin{proposition} In the canonical chart, we have
+\begin{definition}[Forms of entropy]~\\ - The entropy of the working distribution $w_{\scriptscriptstyle \Lambda}$ in a particular window is the \emph{window entropy} $S_w=\mathbb{H}(\Omega)=\mathbb{H}(w)$.\\ - The entropy of the contextual distribution (or simplicial distribution) in a particular window is the \emph{simplicial entropy} $S_\mu=\mathbb{H}(\Sigma_\mu)$.
+We will use interchangeably the terms \enquote{simplicial entropy} and \enquote{contextual entropy}.\\ - The entropy of the Bayesian theater is the \emph{von Neumann entropy} $S_{\scriptscriptstyle \Lambda}=S(\rho_{\scriptscriptstyle \Lambda})=\mathbb{H}(\Sigma_{\scriptscriptstyle \Lambda})$.
+We will use interchangeably the terms \enquote{von Neumann entropy} and \enquote{mixed entropy}. \end{definition} The von Neumann entropy $S(\rho_{\scriptscriptstyle \Lambda})$ is invariant under a unitary channel and can be regarded as the global \enquote{theater entropy} while the window entropy $S_w$ and the simplicial entropy $S_\mu$ are window-dependent by definition. \begin{proposition} In a principal window, we have

-\end{proposition} Incidentally, this proves that the Jaynes inequality ($S_\lambda\le S_\mu$, Proposition \ref{bound}) is saturated in the canonical chart.
-In other words, \begin{proposition} The von Neumann entropy is the lower bound of the simplicial entropy over all possible charts.
+\end{proposition} \emph{Proof.} In a principal window, the three distributions are identical and therefore the entropies are identical as well. $\Box$ \begin{proposition} The von Neumann entropy is the lower bound of the simplicial entropy over all possible windows.

-\end{proposition} The upper bound of the simplicial entropy is trivially $\log r$ when the working distribution coincides with the center of mass of the Carathéodory's simplex.
+\end{proposition} \emph{Proof.} From Jaynes' inequality, Proposition (\ref{bound}), $S_{\scriptscriptstyle \Lambda}\le S_\mu$.
+From Proposition (\ref{commonentropy}), the inequality is saturated in a principal window. $\Box$. \paragraph{} The upper bound of the simplicial entropy is trivially $\log r$ when the working distribution coincides with the center of mass of the specific simplex.